- Beachfront Baby Ring Sling

 Can I go to the toilet while wearing it?
 Yes (even easier if you pee in the shower)

 Safety note: A shorter tail on a sling means less room for error if the fabric slips through the rings.
-If in doubt, err on the side of a longer ring sling
+If in doubt, get a longer one

 There are instructions in the package on how to put on a ring sling.
 We didn’t really read them but it’s usually like this: